Witness Post: Kroc Meets Mory

 The night, however, was all about celebration.

-As “entertainment” the singing group was relegated to the lower rooms for the rest of the evening.
-We went to the “dear old Temple bar” for a cold one or two.
+As “entertainment” the singing group was relegated to the lower rooms for the rest of the evening, while Kroc and the dignitaries told more stories and lies.
+We went to the “dear old Temple bar” for a cold one … or two … and some stories of our own.

-With the financial problems that Mory’s has had over the years, the brain trust at Yale should have taken Kroc up on the idea.
+With the financial problems that Mory’s has had over the years, the brain trust at Yale should have taken Kroc up on his idea a score of years later.
 It may still have merit.